Understanding Access Modifiers in C#

 Protected Internal Access Modifier:

 the protected internal access modifier is a combination of internal and protected.
-By using this, it can be access (protected internal member) only in the same (project)assembly or in a derived class in other assemblies (projects):
+By using this, it can be accessed (protected internal member) only in the same (project)assembly or in a derived class in other assemblies (projects):

 Example: